in our free newsletter.

 Best Features Typically offers higher interest rate and offers the ability to write checks and use a debit card Low or no minimum deposit or balance requirements

-Choosing between a money market or a savings account depends on your current financial situation or what you want out of a savings account.
+Choosing between a money market account or a savings account depends on your current financial situation or what you want out of a savings account.

 To start, how much are you able to deposit?
 If you can meet the minimum requirements of a money market account, it may be the better route since the interest rates are usually higher.